Kubernetes

 Getting Started

-Please go to ‘MyAccount’ and log in using your credentials set up at the time of creating and activating the E2E Networks ‘MyAccount’.
+Go to MyAccount and log in using your credentials set up at the time of creating and activating your E2E Networks account.

-In the top right section of the Kubernetes service dashboard, click on the Create Kubernetes icon, which will prompt you to the cluster page where you will select the configuration and enter the details of your database.
+In the Kubernetes service dashboard, click the Create Kubernetes button in the top-right area of the page.
+This opens the cluster configuration page where you can select the desired settings and enter the required details.

 Kubernetes Configuration and Settings